yuyang339/cs140e-21spr/labs/0-blink/README.md

   1. Show you have a working `blink` compiled using the tool chain and started using the bootloader.
+  2. Bonus: Use one pi to cause a light to blink on a second pi.
-  2. Bonus: write up a short example problem you ran into (or someone you helped ran into) and how you solved them and post to the newsgroup so we can start accumulating examples.
+  3. Bonus: write up a short example problem you ran into (or someone you helped ran into) and how you solved them and post to the newsgroup so we can start accumulating examples.

 --------------------------------------------------------------------------
 ### Crucial: Life and death rules for pi hardware.

-Always:
+**Always**:

   1. Whenever you make a hardware change --- messing with wires, pulling the SD card in/out --- ***make sure pi is disconnected